 Culture Mirror™ Survey & Process

-A brief survey and report designed for organizations striving to understand and improve “the way we work” and organizational adaptability, inclusion, and effectiveness in the new world of work.
+A brief survey and report designed for organisations striving to understand and improve “the way we work” and organisational adaptability, inclusion, and effectiveness in the new world of work.

-The Culture Mirror survey enables you to monitor, rejuvenate, and sustain your organization’s development journey.
-With actionable insights, your leaders and change teams can revisit, reflect on, and address your organization’s culture and adaptability.
+The Culture Mirror survey enables you to monitor, rejuvenate, and sustain your organisation’s development journey.
+With actionable insights, your leaders and change teams can revisit, reflect on, and address your organisation’s culture and adaptability.

-This concise survey solution captures the extent to which the current interpersonal climate of your organization mirrors its culture.
-The Culture Mirror can be used independently or after the administration of the Organizational Culture Inventory® (OCI®) to reveal patterns of behaviors (positive or negative) that may have evolved during challenging times.
-Results from the Mirror can also be compared to your Ideal OCI profile or to our Historical Ideal profile to check on your organization’s movement toward a high-performance culture.
+This concise survey solution captures the extent to which the current interpersonal climate of your organisation mirrors its culture.
+The Culture Mirror can be used independently or after the administration of the Organisational Culture Inventory® (OCI®) to reveal patterns of behaviours (positive or negative) that may have evolved during challenging times.
+Results from the Mirror can also be compared to your Ideal OCI profile or to our Historical Ideal profile to check on your organisation’s movement toward a high-performance culture.

 Positive trends identified by such comparisons can be reinforced and built upon; negative trends can be addressed and reversed to enhance adaptability, inclusion, and effectiveness.

 The Importance of Measuring, Reflecting, and Refining Plans in the New World of Work

 This may be one of the most important and appropriate times ever to measure and reflect on the way members of your organisation approach their work and interact with one another.
 Further, the array of changes and challenges currently facing organisations makes it critical for your leaders and managers to understand the way they’re working and consider how they might do things better.